sckzor/SckzEngine/readme.md

 #### A Vulkan games engine by Sckzor

-All Code in this library is (c) Sckzor 2021, All rights reserved!
+All code in this repository is copyright Charles Sands 2021.
+All rights reserved!

 ## Goals for the engine